 *Whenever you’re dealing with air sealing be cautious of air ventilation.

-- Turn off lights when you leave a room
+- Turn off lights when you leave a room.

-(hot tip: your fridge is in use whenever there’s food in it)
+- Unplug appliances when not in use.
+(Hot tip: your fridge is in use whenever there’s food in it.)

 - Upgrade appliances to more efficient products when you’re able